Writing a forgiveness letter that actually heals something

 Not because it will fix everything.
 But because living with unexpressed truth is its own kind of damage, and you don't have to carry that.
 A forgiveness letter, even one that goes unanswered, is an act of self-respect.
 It says: I am the kind of person who tells the truth about what happened, even when it's uncomfortable.
 I am the kind of person who tries.

 That matters.
-Whether or not anyone else ever reads it, that matters.
+Whether or not anyone else ever reads it.

-For a broader look at how to approach different kinds of legacy letters for different people in your life, tailoring your message to each recipient covers the thinking behind adjusting tone and content for each relationship.
+For a broader look at how to approach different kinds of legacy letters for different people, tailoring your message to each recipient covers the thinking behind adjusting tone and content for each relationship.
+And if you're writing specifically to heal a parent-child relationship, writing a legacy letter to your parents explores that particular terrain.

 How to start when you've been avoiding this